 More and more, I take people across the River Daugava to Pārdaugava, a district packed with wooden architecture, or Āgenskalns. Āgenskalns is a district with a lot of nice, cute bars but pretty much no tourists.
 You can walk or cycle across the bridge very easily.

 One of my favourite places is the Two Wheels Hotel (12 Baloza iela; tel. +371 2 5605 616) It’s really more of a tiny villa with a terrace and garden rooms.
-You can stay there as a hotel but they also have a kitchen and bar.
+You can stay there at a hotel but they also have a kitchen and bar.
 On the terrace, surrounded by trees, you can forget that you’re in the middle of a city.
-Hop in a taxi and 10 minutes’ later you’re back in Riga’s Old Town.
+Hop in a taxi and 10 minutes later you’re back in Riga’s Old Town.